 Structurally, however, many private banks struggle with:

-• Limited transparency around decision, costs, and incentives
+• Limited transparency around decisions, costs, and incentives

 • Advice shaped by legacy products and balance sheets